A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.

 Salad serving suggestions and toppers

-- 4 tablespoons crispy chickpeas to add crunch
+- 4 tablespoons crispy chickpeas

 - Grilled asparagus or courgette